-If you or your spouse file for legal separation and either of you determines you instead want a divorce, Affordable Family Law can assist you in filing a petition to convert your legal separation to a divorce.
+If you or your spouse file for an Arizona legal separation and either of you determines you instead want a divorce, Affordable Family Law can assist you in filing a petition to convert your legal separation to a divorce.
 It is only necessary for one party to desire to convert the case to a divorce.

 Reasons for Legal Separation

-Do I Need an Attorney?
+Do I Need a Legal Separation Attorney?

 That is exactly what we do at Affordable Family Law.
 We gather all Court-required information up front.
 Based on that information, we then explain all available options and allow our clients to select the option that works best for them.
 From there, we prepare the petition and all the accompanying paperwork according to the Court’s rules.
-Our clients review and approve of everything before anything is submitted to the Court.
+Our clients review and approve everything before anything is submitted to the Court.
 Finally, we educate our clients on their options for finalizing the legal separation in the most timely and cost-effective manner possible.